 Religious education is taught according to the East Sussex Local Authority Agreed Syllabus, which is mainly Christian in emphasis while taking into account the teaching and practices of other principal religions represented in Great Britain.
-The Christian tradition has an important place in our school life and gives basis as to how we behave towards each other and the values to which we aspire.
 Each day children take part in a collective act of worship.
 Parents who wish to withdraw their children from religious education lessons, or from collective worship, should write to the Headteacher.